Glow Recipe’s New Hue Drops Earned My Skin Endless Compliments

 After wearing the Hue Drops over the next few days, my favourite use case was by far blending the product with an SPF on days when I was working from home.
 Some sunscreens can make my skin feel a bit dry, so this serum was a nice way to bring some hydration back.
 If you’re headed outside, though, it’s a better idea to apply your dedicated sunscreen, wait for it to absorb, and then tap the drops on top.

-I totally can see why the product sold out as soon as it launched — it creates a soft and warm halo around your face, without feeling like you’re wearing excessive makeup.
+I totally can see why it's been so popular since it launched — it creates a soft and warm halo around your face, without feeling like you’re wearing excessive makeup.
 The best part?
 It looks lovely on absolutely everyone.